 Soft skills are arguably the most transferable quality an individual can possess, and a strong work ethic is the most important of those.
 Although you want your organization to provide a smooth onboarding process, a candidate who can display a willingness to learn and adapt is going to be able to move into a new environment with the least amount of problems.
 Being able to multitask and organize your workload is another desirable skill in almost any role.

-Paden Simmons, senior vice president at Nigel Frank International
+Paden Simmons, executive vice president at Nigel Frank International

 Test through role-playing

 Role-playing is the greatest approach to identifying talent in a different field.
 It’s an immediate evaluation on the ability to adjust and their personality.
 Just like improvisation on stage, being asked to act in an extreme character’s skin can reveal traits like a sense of humor or the ability to laugh at one’s self while being open to constructive criticism, which is essential to being a team player and/or a leader.

 If there’s immediate resistance, self-development is in order.
 If this challenge introduces insecurity and a lack of self-esteem, we do not need to go any further, especially in industry crossover.
 The new recruit needs to be able to deal with any unexpected situation.
 However, there’s another extreme reaction: being overly confident.
 Ego is not the way to command the room.